gambol99/embassy/README.md

 ##### **Embassy will**;

-> - see the container creation, read the environment variables, scan for service request/s
+> - see the creation of the container, read the environment variables, scan for service request/s
-> - in this example, it create a proxier with the proxyID = container_ip + service_port
+> - in this example above, create a proxier with the proxyID = container_ip + service_port
 > - pull the endpoints from etcd
 > - proxy any connections made to proxy:80 within app1 via a load balancer (default is round robin - or least connections) over to the endpoints.
 > (Note: these ports are overlaying, thus another container is allowed to map another service to the same binding proxy:80 but can be redirected to a completely different place)
 > - naturally, if the endpoints are changed, updated or removed the changes are propagated to the proxy

-Note: mutiple services are simple added by placing additional environment variables
+Note: mutiple services are simply added by placing additional environment variables

       -e BACKEND_APP1="/services/prod/app1/80[prod,app1];80" \
       -e BACKEND_DB_SLAVES="/services/prod/db/slaves/3306;3306" \